waleedahmad/Cracker/readme.md

 # Cracker

-A simple app to for plotting real time coords on Google maps in an Ionic app.
+A simple Ionic app to for plotting real time coords on Google maps.

 ### Setup Instructions
 ```